Skip to main content

 Intro

 Around five years ago I purchased some smart light bulbs.
-They are designed to be used with a smart hub, on of these.
-Turns out that the company behind this has made a new version of the hub, the miboxer, which is not backwards compatible with the older bulbs.
-It also requires an android account with rather dubious permission requirements to use.
+They are designed to be used with a smart hub, one of these.
+Turns out that the company behind this has made a new version of the hub, the miboxer , which is not backwards compatible with the older bulbs.
+It also requires an android app with a cloud account with rather dubious permission requirements to use.

 So, with lots of time saved, I set out to build a replacement hub for my smart bulbs.